wellyhuang927/Computer-Vision-with-Deep-Learning-Breed-Classifier-and-Image-Segmentation/README.md

 In the field of computer vision, accurately classifying and segmenting images is crucial for various applications, ranging from autonomous vehicles to medical imaging.
 However, these tasks become significantly more challenging when dealing with fine-grained details, such as distinguishing between similar breeds of animals or precisely segmenting objects with complex boundaries.
 This project addresses these challenges by developing robust models for both breed classification and image segmentation of pet (dogs and cats) images.

 ### Key Features
+- **Dual-Task Modeling**
-- **Dual-Task Modeling**: The project tackles both classification and segmentation, offering a comprehensive solution for analyzing pet images.
+  The project tackles both classification and segmentation, offering a comprehensive solution for analyzing pet images.
+- **Transfer Learning**
-- **Transfer Learning**: Leveraging pre-trained models allows for rapid convergence and high accuracy with relatively small datasets.
+  Leveraging pre-trained models allows for rapid convergence and high accuracy with relatively small datasets.
-- **User-Friendly Interface with Streamlit**: The application features an intuitive Streamlit interface that allows users to upload a picture and instantly receive both classification and segmentation results.
+- **User-Friendly Interface with Streamlit**
+  The application features an intuitive Streamlit interface that allows users to upload a picture and instantly receive both classification and segmentation results.
 This streamlined approach makes it easy for users to interact with the model and obtain detailed insights without needing any technical expertise.

 ## Usage